Drought conditions pose social, economic, and environmental challenges.

-The Department is managing the limited volume of water set aside for the environment to ensure essential environmental assets remain viable now and into the future.
+The Department of Planning and Environment (Environment and Heritage Group) manage the limited volume of water set aside for the environment to ensure essential environmental assets remain viable now and into the future.

-As part of its annual planning processes, DPIE–EES has prioritised the rivers and wetlands that will receive water over the coming months and years.
+As part of its annual planning processes, the department has prioritised the rivers and wetlands that will receive water over the coming months and years.
 Our management approach is adaptive.
 We revisit our priorities as the seasons change from dry times to floods and to the scenarios in between.

-Many of our rivers and wetlands are still recovering from the millennium drought.
+Many of our rivers and wetlands suffer during droughts.
 We must manage available water carefully so that we don't undo any recent gains or have further declines in river and wetland health.

 Allowing a key wetland or river to degrade during drought can have long-term and far-reaching consequences.
 The risks include:

-- opening the door to pest species that can capitalise on conditions in a degraded environment and bounce back faster than native species when rain returns.
-This is especially true of European carp
+- Opening the door to pest species that can capitalise on conditions in a degraded environment and bounce back faster than native species when rain returns.
+This is especially true of carp.

 It is not always possible to recover or restore populations of plants or animals that have been lost.
-That's why it is so important to maintain what we have during these challenging times so our rivers and wetlands can remain viable for all water users now and in the future.
+That's why it is so important to maintain what we have during dry times so our rivers and wetlands can remain viable for all water users now and in the future.